bergesinstitute/graf-method/book-5-unit-4.md

 *En la casa donde nací ahora no vive nadie.* (Nobody lives now in the house where I was born.)

-*Cuando María me llamó, y ya había salido.* (When María called me, y had already left.)
+*Cuando María me llamó yo ya había salido.* (When María called me I had already left.)

 ## Lo que